MAME Debugger¶

 MAME includes an interactive low-level debugger that targets the emulated system.
 This can be a useful tool for diagnosing emulation issues, developing software to run on vintage systems, creating cheats, ROM hacking, or just investigating how software works.

-command line option to start MAME with the debugger
+Use the -debug command line option to start MAME with the debugger

 activated.
 By default, pressing the backtick/tilde (~) during